-I brought them home, but other things intervened and they sat in my fridge in that paper bag for nearly a month.
-First lesson learned: Prickly pears store really well in the fridge.
+The first time I brought some home, life intervened and they sat in my fridge in that paper bag for nearly a month.
+Apparently prickly pears store really well in the fridge.

-I brought them out because I wanted to reduce them to a syrup and then use that syrup for a variety of things.
-But first I needed to get these little flavor grenades out of their spiky skins.
+To make a syrup, you need to get these little flavor grenades out of their spiky skins.
 Second lesson learned: It’s not the big, seemingly vicious spines you need to worry about.
 It’s the hairlike “glochids,” which cover the fruit, that you need to worry about.
 Hated, evil glochids.
 Even the name sounds like some monster in a George Romero film.

 With much cursing, I sliced off the skins and dropped the magenta centers into a bowl.
 I later learned that I was supposed to torch the pears briefly, which burns off the glochids.
 My friends Elise and Garrett have a method for skinning prickly pears that works well, too.